ODonnchadha/net-core-design-patterns/README.md

 - Builder:
 	- e.g.: So we define a class called HtmlElement.
 And then we create an HtmlBuilder as an API.
 	- Fluent builder: Chaining methods together.
+	- Fluent builder(s) with inheritance.
+You are not allowed the containing type as the return type.
+	- e.g.: A derived class needs to propogate its derived type via its base type.
+This is difficult and requires generic classes.